 We are an agile, open and collaborative organisation.
 Delivery partners, sharing our values, are essential to the quality of our offer and we embrace working with others to achieve the best outcomes for young people.

 Why writing matters

 There is pleasure in telling your own story.
 There is power and agency too.

 Cultural and creative activities are essential to support young people’s social and emotional learning and the development of vital non-cognitive skills that underpin learning, aspiration, progress and attainment.
 Creative writing fosters experimentation, risk and resilience; it cultivates curiosity and play, whilst teaching self-discipline and persistence.
 Writing regularly can support mental health and wellbeing, as much as furthering literacy and attainment.

-We are incredibly grateful to have the support of our Patron, HRH The Duchess of Cornwall.
-The Duchess is a passionate promoter of literacy in the UK and internationally.
+We are incredibly grateful to have the support of our Patron, Camilla, The Queen Consort, who is a passionate promoter of literacy in the UK and internationally.